Organists offer soundtrack to jabs at medieval UK cathedral

 Hundreds of elderly residents have rolled up their sleeves and got their shots in the great nave, which is big enough to gather people together while also keeping them safely apart.

-It’s in stark contract to 1627, when church leaders locked the cathedral gates to keep townspeople out as plague swept through Salisbury.
+It’s in stark contrast to 1627, when church leaders locked the cathedral gates to keep townspeople out as plague swept through Salisbury.
 Canon Nicholas Papadopulos, dean of the cathedral, says he reflected on that episode with “visceral discomfort” last year when he celebrated the building’s 800th anniversary.

 Now, it’s time for a new chapter.